 This is not meant to imply anything negative about farms that are certified organic.
 We know that organic farming works, and we trust that the large majority of certified organic farms are the real deal.
 We also know certification is required for growers who want to sell to certain wholesale markets and don't have the luxury of a direct connection to their ultimate customers.

 We hope that you will pay us a visit and certify for yourself that the land is being farmed organically.
-We consider the farm a semi-public space, and, as such, invite our customers to visit the farm unannounced.
-Let us know once you arrive, and please do not be offended if we are occupied and unable to give you full attention, but do feel welcome to explore our operation.
+We consider the farm a semi-public space, and, as such, invite our subscribers to visit the farm unannounced.
+Let us know once you arrive, and feel welcome to explore our operation.
 If you'd like a more formal tour, please make an appointment.

 We purchased a hay field in 2006 and have been building our dream farm ever since.
 Since pesticides are not normally applied to hay fields, you can take comfort in knowing that no pesticides have been used on the land since it was taken out of corn production over two decades ago.